-- 20 amp: Connect single lead adapter in between B+ (center) terminal of rectifier-regulator being tested and squared single end of tandem adapter lead. - 25 amp: Connect squared single end of tandem lead adapter to B+ (center/red) lead of rectifier-regulator being tested. - Connect tester ground lead (with spring clamp) to body of rectifier-regulator. - Connect red lead and 1 of black leads to pair of terminals on open end of tandem adapter lead (connections are not location specific). - Connect remaining black lead from tester to 1 of outer AC terminals on rectifier-regulator. - Plug tester into proper AC outlet/power for tester being used.
+1. 20 amp: Connect single lead adapter in between B+ (center) terminal of rectifier-regulator being tested and squared single end of tandem adapter lead.

+25 amp: Connect squared single end of tandem lead adapter to B+ (center/red) lead of rectifier-regulator being tested.

+- 2. Connect tester ground lead (with spring clamp) to body of rectifier-regulator. - 3.
+Connect red lead and 1 black lead to pair of terminals on open end of tandem adapter lead (connections are not location specific). - 4.
+Connect remaining black lead from tester to 1 outer AC terminal on rectifier-regulator. - Plug tester into proper AC outlet/power for tester being used.
 Turn on power switch.
 POWER light should be illuminated and 1 of 4 status lights may be on as well.
-This does not represent condition of part.
+This does not represent condition of part. - 6.
+Press TEST button until a click is heard and then release.
+Momentarily 1 of 4 status lights will illuminate indicating partial condition of part.